ChumisaUkhoHaya/Weather-App/README.md

-🌦️ Weather App
+🌦️ Weather App.

 A simple and responsive Weather App that allows users to search for any city and view real-time weather conditions using data from a public API (like OpenWeatherMap).

-🚀 Features
+🚀 Features.

 Live weather data (temperature, humidity, wind speed, etc.)

 City search functionality